matkrin/bashd/README.md

 ## TODO

-- Language features:
 - Go to declaration: `declare` statements
-  - Hover: man pages, flags parsing from man pages
+- Hover: function preview, variable preview?, flags parsing from man pages?
 - Formatting, range formatting: sh package?
 - Maybe:
   - Inlay hint
   - Code lens
   - Signature help
   - Find references: Variables, functions in sourced files (does this make sense? maybe for other scripts in workspace, would need to check if file is sourced...)